matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 SuperGreatHash(BrokenAlgo(b))`, so all you'd need to do is find a match in the broken algo, and you'd break the new algorithm as well.
-This means that you would need the plaintext 3PIDs to encode a new hash, and thus storing them hashed on disk is not possible.
+This means that you would need the plaintext 3PIDs to encode a new hash, and thus storing them hashed on disk would require a transition period where 3pids were reuploaded in a strong hash variant.

 ## Conclusion